yanil3500/swift-3-workshop/README.md

 > There are 2 primary types of view controllers.
 There are **content** view controllers that present content to the user, and there are **container** view controllers that manage other view controllers and how they are displayed to the user.

 ##UINavigationController
 > UINavigationController is a container view controller.
+It manages *child* view controllers.
+It's "children"

 ##UITableView
 ##UITableViewCell